adrianhall/adrianhall.github.io/_posts/2019-08-19-tailwinds-photos-3.md

 ## The App side

-Firstly, I said we needed the client ID for the web client.
+First, I said we needed the client ID for the web client.
 Let's put that in our `res/values/strings.xml` file:

 {% highlight xml %}
 <resource>